 "Splendid.
 I will asked the commander of the surveillance team to force them to get to the surface."

 Fern'all To'lo'imon activated the infocom of his vessel and gave the order to the surveillance subs.
 Immediately all the ten subs dived.
-Fern'all opened the main frequency of the infocom to follow the team.
+Fern'all opened the main frequency of the infocom and send a message to the intruder's vessel.

 "Unknown vessel get to the surface.
 You're under arrest.
-You have been violating a strict order and have entered the forbidden waters around Na'ctaMagh'Ba.
+You have entered the forbidden waters around Na'ctaMagh'Ba.
 If you don't surrender we fire and have you drowned."

 "Get a bit faster, guys.
 We're still ahead of them.
-If this river makes a bend we can outrun them," the leader said.
+If this river makes a bend we can outrun them," the leader of the intruders said.

 "Boss, look!
 Straight ahead there's only rock.
 The river is a dead end."
 His helmsman yelled.